Methi Moongphali Chawal: Fenugreek Peanut Rice

 Sattu Jaljeera Drink - Savory High Protein Drink

-Sattu, or roasted gram flour, was once a litttle-known staple of rural Bihar.
+Sattu, or roasted gram flour, was once a little-known staple of rural Bihar.
 Not anymore.
-With more awareness of sattu’s nutritive profile – high protein, low glycemic index, high fiber, low sodium – “poor man’s protein” sattu is now hailed as superfood.
+With more awareness of sattu’s nutritive profile – low glycemic index, fiber-dense, low sodium – “poor man’s protein” sattu is now hailed as a superfood.

 Is there a delight greater than discovering that tasty comfort food is also extremely healthy, and that extremely healthy is also extremely affordable?

 This sattu jaljeera drink combines sattu with jaljeera (cumin-based spice).
 It is really quick to put together and needs no cooking or fancy processing equipment.
-A great post-workout drink or colon cleanser on the day after a heavy meal.
+A great choice for “shortcut” breakfast or post-workout drink.

 Chaulai Saag: Amaranth Leaves Stir Fry